CelineTran/Curriculums/Amazon Alexa/Guessing Game/README.md

 4. Click “Invocation”
    Enter a unique “Skill Invocation Name”
    “guessing game celine”

 5. Click “Add” next to “Intents”
    Add your first custom intent, (call it “GuessIntent”) Click “Create Custom Intent”

-6. Adding “Sample Utterances” with slots like
+6. Adding “Sample Utterances” with slots
+    Slots are basically a placeholder for difference values.
+So we want to add one that holds the value of the user’s guess.
+We do so like this:
     “My guess is {myNumber}”
     “I guess {myNumber}”

+7. For the slot we just added, we need to give it a type Scrolling down, you’ll see the slot we just created For slot type, we want to choose “AMAZON.NUMBER”

-7. Click “Save Model” at the top
+8. Click “Save Model” at the top
-8. Scroll down to “Endpoint” and select “AWS Lambda ARN”
+9. Scroll down to “Endpoint” and select “AWS Lambda ARN”
-9. Switch over to AWS Lambda
+10. Switch over to AWS Lambda

 ## Creating a function and connecting “Endpoints”: